 - Not as compact as other models

 Kenwood Corporation is a reputable Japanese brand not just in the car audio industry but in radio communications as well.
 The company’s products are considered first-rate by many audio enthusiasts.
-In the case of 5-channel amplifiers, the Kenwood Excelon X801-5 is a fantastic choice if you’re looking for premium performance in a more compact housing.
-The Excelon X801-5 is an upper-midrange amp that’s part of Kenwood’s X Series.
+In the case of 5 channel car amplifiers, the Kenwood Excelon X801-5 is a fantastic choice if you’re looking for premium performance in a more compact housing.
+The Excelon X801-5 is an upper-midrange 5-channel amp that’s part of Kenwood’s X Series.

 The Kenwood Excelon X801-5 produces a total power output of 1600 watts so your speakers’ performance is at their maximum potential all the time.
-It can provide 50 watts of power to each of the front and rear speakers, and 500 watts to the subwoofer.
+At 4 ohms, it has a power rating of 50 watts to each of the front and rear speakers, and 300 watts to the subwoofer (50 watts rms x 4 + 300 watts rms x 1).
+As for 2 ohms, you get 75 watts rms x 4 for speakers plus 500 watts rms x 1 for the subwoofer.
 While it’s true that you won’t have a thunderous bass from the Excelon X801-5, you can enjoy clean and distortion-free sound even at maximum volume.
 If you’re not much of an ultra-loud bass fan, this 5-channel amp is something you’ll definitely love.

 The amplifier’s Class-D design allows the amp to accept input signals from an aftermarket receiver or speaker wire.
-On the other hand, using the speaker-level inputs will allow you to turn on the amp even without a remote.
-This Class D technology works with any mobile audio system and makes for a more convenient amplifier usage.
+On the other hand, using the speaker level inputs will allow you to turn on the 5-channel amp even without a remote.
+This Class D amp works with any mobile audio system and makes for a more convenient amplifier usage.

 - Compact design